KunzManuel/git-commands/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

+By contributing, you agree that your contributions will be licensed under its MIT License.

 ## Report bugs using Github's [issues](https://github.com/KunzManuel/git-commands/issues)

 Report a bug by [opening a new issue](https://github.com/KunzManuel/git-commands/issues/new).

-## License

-By contributing, you agree that your contributions will be licensed under its MIT License.